In this article

 - The start and end dates of the report.
 The report defaults start date to date send and end date to the most recent response received.
 Users running the report can modify the date range before running the report.
 Modifying the date range will change what revenue is reported for the promotion.

-- Number of ticket orders pulled from Tessitura for the promotion.
+- Number of ticket orders pulled from Tessitura.

 - Contributions are added up to create one revenue total.